aniplaylist/AniPlaylist/README.md

 # AnimeSpotify

 This repository lists every anime song (opening, ending, insert song) available legally on Spotify starting from Summer 2016.

 Each list is a markdown file with the anime and its songs titles and artists.

+If you see any missing song or you want to add previous season's song don't hesitate to open an issue (giving me the link)

 ## Playlists